Make a difference

 Children in Suffolk have diverse needs, speak more than 130 different languages and come from a wide mix of cultures.

-Our new School Improvement Strategy sets out our vision and we’re working with schools, to change how we deliver education in Suffolk - and we want you to be part of this journey.
+We’re working with schools to change how we deliver education in Suffolk - and we want you to be part of this journey.
 Read about improving children's attainment in Suffolk through Raising the Bar.

 Creative teaching in action: Dale Hall Primary School